-ON THIS PAGE: You will find information about how many women are diagnosed with uterine cancer each year.
-You will also learn some general information on surviving the disease.
+ON THIS PAGE: You will find information about the number of women who are diagnosed with uterine cancer each year.
+You will read general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-It is important to remember that statistics on how many women survive this type of cancer are an estimate.
-The estimate comes from data based on thousands of people with this cancer in the United States each year.
-So, your own risk may be different.
-Doctors cannot say for sure how long any woman will live with uterine cancer.
+It is important to remember that statistics on the survival rates for women with uterine cancer are an estimate.
+The estimate comes from annual data based on the number of women with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
-This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+Women should talk with their doctor if they have questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016 and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2017.